Recursive Dynamic State Estimation for Power Systems with an Incomplete Nonlinear DAE Model: Estimability analysis

 \section{Estimability analysis}

-This section analyzes the estimability conditions for the proposed method.
-In what follows, we drop the subscript $k$ from the matrices in (\ref{eq:long}) to simplify the notation.
-Estimabilty refers to the ability of uniquely determining all state estimates given the dynamics and the measurement equations, or in other words: it refers to the existence of the unique minimizer of (\ref{opt_ekf}).
-It follows from \cite{kalman_descriptor} that the sufficient and necessary condition for estimability is that the matrix $\left[\begin{smallmatrix}\bm{E}\\\bm{C} \end{smallmatrix} \right]$ is full column rank, a condition known as fast subsystem observability in the linear descriptor systems literature \cite{dai2014singular}.
-We now show that it is sufficient to certify the full rank of $\left[\begin{smallmatrix}\bm{E}_4\\\bm{C}_2 \end{smallmatrix} \right]$ to satisfy the estimability condition. \begin{lemma} For sufficiently small discretization steps $h$, full column rank of the matrix $ $ implies full column rank of the matrix $ $. \end{lemma} \begin{proof} First, we introduce the following notation:
+The developments of the previous section rely on the assumption of full column rank of matrix $\left[\begin{smallmatrix}\bm{E}_k\\\bm{C} \end{smallmatrix} \right]$, also called the estimability condition \cite{kalman_descriptor}.
+Estimabilty refers to the ability to uniquely determine all state estimates given the dynamics and the measurement equations, or in other words: it refers to the existence of the unique minimizer of (\ref{opt_ekf}).
+If not satisfied, the Kalman filter information matrix, $\bm{P}_k^{-1}$ in (\ref{covariance_ekf}), is singular.
+It follows from \cite{kalman_descriptor} that the full column rank of $\left[\begin{smallmatrix}\bm{E}_k\\\bm{C} \end{smallmatrix} \right]$ is sufficient and necessary for estimability.
+This condition is also known as fast subsystem observability in the linear descriptor systems literature \cite{dai2014singular}.
+Note that both estimability and detectability assumptions are necessary for the convergence of the Kalman filter \cite{kalman_descriptor}.
+In this work, we limit our attention to estimability and leave detectability for future work.

-to rewrite $ = . $ For sufficiently small $h$, the submatrix $ $ is full rank.
-To complete the proof, assume for the sake of contradiction that the matrix $ $ is not full column rank.
-Then there exists a vector $ \neq \bm{0}$ of appropriate dimension such that